This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Pennsylvania cerebral palsy lawyers are always working hard to win cases for children and families dealing with birth injuries caused by medical negligence.
 Seeing some of the positive outcomes for other families may inspire you to take legal action or feel better about your chances of winning justice.

-An even more significant award of $40.3 million went to the family of a young girl born with a spinal injury because of how she was delivered.
+A significant award of $40.3 million went to the family of a young girl born with a spinal injury because of how she was delivered.
 Born along with a twin, the girl was in the breech position during delivery.

 When trying to get her out of the birth canal, the doctor failed to protect the baby’s head and neck.
 She suffered the injury that led to paralysis from the chest down that may be permanent.
 The family’s lawyer successfully argued to the jury that the doctor who delivered the girl did not have adequate experience for a complicated birth and was too aggressive during the delivery.